-Red Wings hold on to defeat Panthers, 2-1
+Red Wings work through grief to defeat Panthers, 2-1

 Brome broke a 1-1 tie at 17:27 of the second period with his first career NHL goal.

-Dylan Larkin took a shot skating through the slot, and goaltender Sergei Bobrovsky left a rebound right for Brome near the post, who batted the puck past Bobrovsky.
+Dylan Larkin took a shot skating through the slot, and goaltender Sergei Bobrovsky left a rebound right near the post for Brome, who batted the puck past Bobrovsky.

 BOX SCORE: Red Wings 2, Panthers 1